 Pineridge School Responsible Use Policy

-Pineridge School is looking forward to utilizing technology for the 2019 - 2020 academic year.
+Pineridge School is looking forward to utilizing technology for this academic year.
 This is a unique opportunity for our students and with your support, we are certain that this will continue to be a great success.
 Students will have the opportunity to utilize tablets, computers, online applications, and other digital resources.
 Prior to using technology in the school, learning expectations are being communicated to students and parents/guardians.
 Each student and parent/guardian is expected to read below and sign.
 If there are any concerns about signing this contract, please contact your child’s teacher or your school administrator.

 Digital Technology for Learning